Greenjacket-nomad/personal-plan/curriculum-tracker/README.md

 A modern, full-stack web application for tracking learning progress through structured curricula.
 Built with Flask and PostgreSQL, featuring a responsive dashboard, real-time progress tracking, and comprehensive resource management.

+> **✨ Latest Update (v5.0)**: The application has been refactored into a modular architecture with clear separation of concerns.
+See the [Version 5.0](#version-50-modular-architecture-refactor) section for details.

 ## 🎯 Project Vision

 **Curriculum Tracker** is designed to solve the problem of managing complex, multi-phase learning journeys.
 Whether you're tracking a 17-week technical curriculum, a certification program, or any structured learning path, this application provides: